Buntu Rantemario, Mountain summit in South Sulawesi, Indonesia.

 The mountain sits within lands connected to the Toraja people, who continue their traditional ways in surrounding villages.
 Local communities view this highland region as integral to their cultural identity and daily connection to the land.

-Access to the mountain starts from Karangan village, where marked trails begin the climb.
-Water sources are positioned at specific rest points along the route, so bringing a container to refill at these spots makes the ascent more comfortable.
+The climb starts from Karangan village, where marked trails lead up the mountain.
+Water sources are available at set rest points along the way, so carrying a refillable container makes the ascent more manageable.

 The community of curious travelers